 Even the best drivers can struggle to see at night, regardless of weather conditions, so it’s great to have a little help.
 The Lanmodo Night Vision System operates in 1080p and offers a bright view of the road ahead — up to 984 feet, to be exact.
 It sits securely on the vehicle’s dash and can be purchased with a rearview camera for older vehicles without an equipped camera.

 Cobra RAD 480i ($150)

-Radar detectors are nothing new, but the latest crop of devices are quite impressive.
+Radar detectors are nothing new, but the latest crop of devices is quite impressive.
 The RAD 480i from Cobra comes with a partner app that allows community sharing of speed trap locations.
 Updatable software and 360-degree laser detection are great bonuses.

 Fobo Tire Plus ($160)